Brandt Stickley, LAc

 Brandt Stickley has a mission: he wants to help his students learn to treat not only what they see, but to develop even more subtle diagnostic skills.
 Through years of study and practice, he has learned to watch, sense and listen carefully to his patients, closely attuning to their pulses.
 He says, “My passion is exploring the confluence of Chinese medicine and psychology.”
 It is this careful attunement that has greatly assisted his patients suffering from a variety of psychological and neurological disorders.

-Stickley joined NUNM’s faculty at the School of Classical Chinese Medicine (CCM) in 2009 and is now a supervising attendant to CCM students at the NUNM Health Centers.
+Stickley joined NUNM’s faculty at the College of Classical Chinese Medicine (CCM) in 2009, and is now a supervising attendant to CCM students at the NUNM Health Centers.
 He is a licensed acupuncturist, herbalist, author, and a practitioner of the ancient art and science of classical Chinese medicine.
-He’s a graduate of Cornell University and American College of Traditional Chinese Medicine in San Francisco and he completed his internship in Hangzhou, China.
+He’s a graduate of Cornell University and American College of Traditional Chinese Medicine in San Francisco, and completed his internship in Hangzhou, China.
 He has studied Contemporary Chinese Pulse Diagnosis since 1998 with Leon Hammer, MD, with whom he has worked closely.

 Stickley has learned that the pulses can tell the skilled practitioner vast amounts about patients—not just their health conditions, but the actual originating life event that created the presenting health condition.
 “The pulse diagnosis I practice is a very deep model that I learned from a renowned master and my mentor, Dr. Leon Hammer, the author of “Dragon Rises, Red Bird Flies,” Stickley says.
 “The central theme of Dr. Hammer’s work is on the role of awareness.
 Using this awareness there is a logical methodology in pulse diagnosis that helps me deeply understand imbalances in my patients and how they evolved over time—the overwhelming experiences that impact the patient’s heart often occur like insults at conception or birth, which, in turn, create a global damaging effect on the patient’s health.”